GPU Debug Scopes

 C# gets a bit more tricky.
 C# as a language is garbage-collected so the lifetime of an object is determined by the scheduling of the garbage collector.
 So you cannot deterministically know when a class’s Deconstructor gets called or resources get released.
 Some additional work must be done to get C++’s behavior where the deconstructor automatically gets called upon leaving the scope.
 We’re trying to avoid having to manually call functions here!

 C# exposes the IDisposable interface for classes to implement for the releasing of unmanaged resources such as file-objects, GPU-objects, Native-types, other IDisposable-types, or any other type that is not handled by the garbage collector.
-In this case though our neeeds are simpler.
+In this case though our needs are simpler.
 We aren’t actually freeing any GPU resources, we just want to call some Graphics-API calls for some automatic scope-management.

 using System;